-Oral Communication is now assessed as part of the $2^{nd}$ Year Project committee meetings informally.
+Oral Communication is now assessed as part of the 2nd Year Project and PhD Committee meetings informally.
 We are planning to include a separate rubric item assessing communication to the reports from the committee and the qualifying exam.

 A tentative rubric outline follows which will be added to the current tool which currently only gathers narrative assessments of each student each semester.